 What kind of person are you when it comes to starting a new fitness regime?
 Do you consistently put it off until next week?
 Do you find yourself thinking “I’ll start on Monday, it’s a new week”?
-If this is you then you need to get to grips with adopting the JFDI approach!
+If you prefer to spend your time watching soaps on TV and procrastinating or playing an online game over exercise, then you need to get to grips with adopting the JFDI approach!

 You can apply JFDI to anything positive in life, whether it be doing an essay at uni, getting the washing up done, or in our case here, starting your new workout!
 Starting a new routine can be challenging for some and putting it off until next week is only going to make it harder.
 When you do this you instil into your psyche that this obstacle, exercise, is something to be feared and therefore put off as long as possible.
 By doing this you seem to think that your life in this moment is somewhat easier and less hassle.
 The major issue with this is that you are not only delaying the possibility of results you are also lining yourself up for an even bigger challenge on Monday morning when you really do now have to put you body through this workout, but now with extra days of built up angst!

 JFDI and get fitter sooner!

 If you can find it within yourself to adopt the JFDI mentality that I did after speaking to the chap on the plane you can make it all so much easier on yourself, and you also get so much more done.
 Now I can hear some of you thinking, “I do have that approach when it comes to business but I just don’t have the time to be able to think like that about exercise too”.
 Plan one hour into your schedule and JFDI!
 Out of the 168 hours in the week you can make room for at least 2 of those to be a solid progressive routine.
 That still leaves 166 hours to get on with everything else.
 Everyone should aim for an absolute minimum of 2 hours of some kind of weights and cardio.